jplag/JPlag/languages/bash/README.md

 # JPlag Bash language module

 The JPlag Bash module allows the use of JPlag with submissions in Bash (shell scripts). <br>
-It is based on a custom ANTLR4 grammar written for this module.
+It is based on a custom AI-generated ANTLR4 grammar.
 No established public ANTLR4 grammar for Bash exists in the [antlr/grammars-v4](https://github.com/antlr/grammars-v4) collection at this time.

 ### Bash specification compatibility

-The grammar covers commonly used Bash constructs including functions, control flow (if/elif/else, for, while, until, case, select), variable assignments, command substitution, pipelines, redirections, and arithmetic expressions.
-It is not a complete implementation of the full POSIX shell or Bash specification.
+The grammar is supposed to cover most of the POSIX standard together with typical "bashisms" like command substition, associative arrays, etc. The full bash specification is considered out of scope, contributions are welcome.

 ### Token Extraction